 - Transfusion ports are breakable, do not handle before thawing

-- Plasma and plasma-based products have a lifespan of 18 months to 3 years from the date of collection, depending upon the product
+- Plasma and plasma-based products have a lifespan of 3 years from the date of collection.

 "We have successfully used the product to mitigate a rhodococcus problem this past season and have used numerous units in FPT foals"